softkave/fimidara-server-node/notes/now.md

 - [ ] Revamp UI
 - [ ] Refresh jwt tokens and group for collaborators not yet given permission groups
 - [ ] Implement public access actions for resources and check that requesting agent has permission to perform action.
 Can do similar thing for collaboration request's permission groups assigned on accept.
+- [ ] Stream and start processing uploaded files immediately to avoid files using too much ram

 ## Later